patrickdoc/port67/Section2/12-pointers.md

 We've successfully made it down to `'b'`!
 And if we eliminate the intermediate variable, it's actually a nice syntax: `argv[1][0]`.
 Read from right to left, that says "take the first element of the second element of `argv`".
-Which, filling in our types, says "take the first letter of the second string of `argv`".
+Which, filling in our types, says "take the first character of the second string of `argv`".
 Which is pretty easy!

 Note: Pointers are one of the biggest humps to get over when learning C. Don't